Don Baylor: Oakland Athletics (second stint)

 Baylor returned to the Oakland Athletics in 1988, his final season as a player.
 The 39-year old Baylor batted a career-low .220 and slugged .326 with 7 home runs and 34 runs batted in through 92 games.
-Baylor was on the playoff roster for the AL Pennant-winning Athletics that season.
+Baylor was on the playoff roster for the American League champion Athletics that season.
 Following the season, he retired as a player from baseball.

 Coaching and managerial career

-After retiring as a player, Baylor served as a hitting coach for the Milwaukee Brewers and St. Louis Cardinals until he was named the manager of the expansion Colorado Rockies.
+After retiring as a player, Baylor served as a hitting coach for the Milwaukee Brewers and St. Louis Cardinals until he was named the first manager of the expansion Colorado Rockies.
 He led the team for six years from 1993 to 1998.
 The Rockies posted their first winning record (77–67) in 1995 and made the postseason as the wildcard team.
 As a result, Baylor won the National League Manager of the Year Award.

 After the 1998 season, Baylor was fired.
 He finished his Rockies managerial career with a regular season record of 440–469 and a post–season record of 1–3.
 He became the hitting coach for the Atlanta Braves in 1999 and was hired to manage the Chicago Cubs in 2000, a job he held through the 2002 season.
 He had a record of 187–220 with the Cubs.
 From 2003 to 2004, he served as the bench coach for the New York Mets.
 He spent the 2005 season with the Seattle Mariners as hitting coach under manager Mike Hargrove and was as a fill-in analyst for MASN in 2007 for Washington Nationals broadcasts.

 Baylor served as hitting coach for the Colorado Rockies during the 2009 and 2010 seasons.
 Baylor was replaced by Carney Lansford after the Rockies hit a franchise-low .226 on the road during the 2010 season.
 Baylor was offered a special assistant position to remain with Colorado but turned it down.

 Baylor agreed on a two-year contract to become hitting coach for the Arizona Diamondbacks for the 2011 and 2012 seasons.
 He was hired by the Los Angeles Angels of Anaheim as their hitting coach for the 2014 season.
 On March 31, 2014, Baylor suffered a fracture to his right femur while catching the ceremonial first pitch of the 2014 season, thrown by Vladimir Guerrero.
 On April 1, 2014, he had surgery to have a plate and screws inserted into his leg.
 On October 13, 2015, the Angels announced that Baylor would not return as the team hitting coach in 2016.